 Well, what if we took all those fun butterscotch, caramel and deep browned butter flavors and added that to the simple Irish Coffee?

-A good Irish whiskey typically is smooth and slightly sweet, with hints of toasted grain, honey, and vanilla, all which go really well with those butterscotch and caramel flavors of toasted cream, all of which make this one heck of a good pair!
+A good Irish whiskey typically is smooth and slightly sweet, with hints of toasted grain, honey, and vanilla.
+All of these flavors go really well with those butterscotch and caramel of toasted cream, all of which make this one heck of a good pair!
 We added just a hint of brown sugar to the toasted cream to help it whip up (just lightly to give it a little structure) and then after we mixed up the sweetened coffee and whiskey mixture we floated it on top!

-Adding the toasted cream to an Irish Coffee makes this traditional cocktail into one deliciously delightful drink that is sure to spice up your next celebration (if you just happen to be Irish or of Irish decent and want to kick up your next celebration) why not try our Toasted Cream Irish Cocktail?
+Adding the toasted cream to an Irish Coffee makes this traditional cocktail into one deliciously delightful drink.
+It is sure to spice up your next celebration (if you just happen to be Irish or of Irish decent and want to kick up your next celebration) why not try our Toasted Cream Irish Coffee?

 Like this recipe?
 Try these below, too!